jgori-ouistiti/CoopIHC/docs/guide/user_modeling.rst

 These fit bounds will be used to create `n_simulations` artificial agents for all specified models with random parameters within them.
 Each of the artificial agents will execute the task to create simulated data which in turn can be used to infer the best-fit model using an evaluation method, in this case BIC-score.

-The result of calling `test_model_recovery` is a boolean whether all robustness statistics (i.e. F1-score for the precision and recall between the used and recovered models) meet the specified `f1_threshold`.
+The result of calling `test_model_recovery` is an object giving access to, among other details, a boolean whether all robustness statistics (i.e. F1-score for the precision and recall between the used and recovered models) meet the specified `f1_threshold`.

 .. code-block:: python